nouhailaKhaouti/EventManagement/Readme.md

 ===

 ==> dependencies:

 ("

 ==Explanation of the elements:

-<groupId>: Identifies the group or organization that created the library.
+groupId: Identifies the group or organization that created the library.
 In this case, it's "jakarta.persistence."

-<artifactId>: Specifies the name of the library or artifact.
+artifactId: Specifies the name of the library or artifact.
 Here, it's "jakarta.persistence-api."

-<version>: Specifies the version of the library you want to use.
+version: Specifies the version of the library you want to use.
 In this case, it's "3.0.0."

-<scope>: Defines the scope of the dependency.
+scope: Defines the scope of the dependency.
 "Provided" means that the dependency is expected to be provided by the runtime environment and should not be included in the final package (JAR or WAR).

 ")